 Properly tarping and felt covering potential leak areas is simply not a skill that sales people can posses.

-It take years of hands on experience and a first person understanding of roof system installations to perform proper leak diagnostics and repair.
+It take years of hands on experience and a first person understanding of a roof system installations, to perform proper leak diagnostics and repair.

 Simply slapping a tarp or felt down on a roof and nailing it, Does Not Prevent Leaking!

 close up photo of gap between shingle opening and back of felt repair with nail driven through it where water gushed in flooding the homeowners wood flooring.